Somewhere at the Bottom of the River Between Vega and Altair: 10th anniversary reissue

 In August 2018, the band announced that they would be releasing an updated version of Somewhere at the Bottom of the River Between Vega and Altair, featuring re-amped versions of the original guitar and bass tracks (engineered by Rooms of the House co-producer Will Yip).
 It was mixed by Dave Schiffman and mastered by Emily Lazar.
 The reissued album was released on November 9, 2018.
+New album art — featuring the same neutral base color but replacing the boat with a smaller bird defaced by a red squiggle alongside the album title and band name in sans-serif typefaces, two small constellations and a smaller rowboat all on a muddied background — was created by artist Corey Purvis.